The application period for the 2021-2022 PNP Residency year is open from March 15, 2021, until May 15, 2021.

 - In all clinical experiences, residents gradually build their caseloads, in order to avoid the “sink or swim” situation that newly graduated PNPs typically encounter.

-- In order to gain diverse experiences, residents provide care in both traditional, in-person settings, and through our telepsychiatry program, where providers meet with clients via internet-based audiovisual programs.
+- In order to gain diverse experiences, residents provide care in both traditional, in-person settings (when possible depending on covid-19 related restrictions), and through our telepsychiatry program, where providers meet with clients via internet-based audiovisual programs.
 Residents must also be willing to travel to programs throughout the agency, e.g. residents may work at our programs in Brooklyn and the Bronx.

 - The residency encourages leadership skills to provide expert care and tackle larger mental health issues: